CenterForMedicalGeneticsGhent/nf-cmgg-qdnaseq/README.md

 **CenterForMedicalGeneticsGhent/nf-cmgg-qdnaseq** is a bioinformatics pipeline for creating qDNAseq annotations

-1. Trim FASTQ files to read lengths of 50 with Trimmomatic
+1. Trim FASTQ files to read lengths of 50 with Trimgalore
 2. Align the reads with BWA (aln and samse/sampe)
 3. Create a mappability WIG file with GenMap
 4. Convert the WIG to BigWig with UCSC WigToBigWig